pyranges/pyranges/README.md

 # pyranges

-GRanges for Python.
+PyRanges for Python.
 Not ready for use, but I am very close.
 Watch this space.

-(The GRanges are also just a small part of it; I have written several generally useful high performance libraries in C/Cython that pyranges uses.)
+(The PyRanges are also just a small part of it; I have written several generally useful high performance libraries in C/Cython that pyranges uses.)

 ### TODO